-Another reason for your dog's coughing can be internal parasites.
+Another reason for your dog's coughing can be internal parasites, according to nonprofit education group SNAP.
 Roundworms live in the habitat of your pet's intestines.
 Dogs become infected with roundworms from eating or licking soil or objects contaminated with the eggs.
 Worms travel to the lungs via the bloodstream, crawl up through the windpipe of your pet and are swallowed to mature in the intestines.
 When coughing due to roundworms, the windpipe is irritated from the larvae in the windpipe.
 Just the thought of this can make a dog owner cough and gag.
 This signifies an intense infestation that needs veterinary care.
 Heartworms also cause a cough with gagging though nothing is produced.
 The parasites do not allow enough oxygen in the blood to travel between the heart and lungs; exercise increases coughing.
 This is a serious condition that needs veterinary attention.

 Your veterinarian will make a diagnosis as to the cause of your pet's coughing.
 Vets should examine your dog to determine the cause of illness.
 This process usually includes a chest X-ray and washing the trachea with saline solution to acquire cells to examine for a determination and course of treatment to be prescribed.
 This doesn't hurt your dog in any manner.